 One of the challenges of remote working is setting boundaries.
 Many remote workers work from home, so it’s harder for them to tune out of work even when they’re not clocked-in.

-To avoid employee burnout, try to make an effort to respect your employees’ work hours.
+To avoid employee burnout, try to make an effort to respect your employees’ working hours.
 Avoid sending emails or messages when you know they’re off the clock.

 This may be more challenging for employees with flexible hours, but it might help if everyone is aware of each others’ schedule.
 That way, they can schedule emails and instant messages to avoid disrupting anyone else's personal time.

 What Are Some Tools for Managing a Remote Team?

 A project management tool, such as Asana, can help you keep track of your team’s progress.
 You can use it to assign tasks, set precise deadlines, and even chat with your employees!